 - Sulfur burners as a means of control.
 Stay out of the area when using this treatment as it can cause respiratory inflammation in humans.
 Follow directions and wipe down all walls and windows when completed to remove any residue.

 We have so far, covered fungal and bacterial enemies of the cannabis plant that attack the visible parts.
 However, disease can also attack the root systems, which is what we will now address.
 Strap on your boots and come on down below for a deeper look into what can be affecting a failing crop.
+For a great anti-mold and disease spray, check out the products at this link here.

 All living organisms need a strong core to maintain optimum health.
 Just as humans need to ensure healthy innards for ourselves and our pets, we need to do the same for our plants, Mary Jane included.
 Maladies arising from the inside (or below ground) are harder to detect because the affected areas are not readily visible.
 As a result, we are not always aware of a problem until it’s too late.
 Or is it?
 What are the most prevalent root diseases and how can we recognize, treat and or repair?
 Let’s travel together and see what we can discover.